-Public transport operators in Switzerland have set up a joint national register for fare dodgers.
+In Switzerland, transit operators have set up a joint national register for fare evaders.

-The digital register is active since April 2019 and aims to better tackle the problem of fare evasion on buses, trams and trains, which causes losses of millions of euros yearly.
+The digital register is active since April 2019 and keeps a record for offences on buses, trams and trains.

-Switzerland’s Federal Data Protection and Information Commissioner (EDÖB) informs that with regards to data protection, personal details will be kept on file for two years from the last offence, after which they will be deleted.
+The Swiss Federal Data Protection and Information Commissioner informs that with regards to data protection, personal details will be kept on file for two years from the last offence, after which they will be deleted.

-Passengers are entitled to view their files by request.
-However, ticket inspectors or managers are not able to access the database directly, but are given feedback whether a person has committed previous offences.
+Travellers convicted of offences are entitled to view their files by request.
+Ticket inspectors or managers cannot access the database directly, but receive feedback in case a person has committed previous offences.

-In 2018, Swiss Post reported the following key figures:
+In 2018, Swiss Post reported the following fare evasion key figures:

 - 75,000 fines